vs1720/GoodReadsRecs/README.md

 # GoodReadsRecs

-Our goal is to build a reccommendation system based on historical user ratings from the GoodReads dataset.
+Our goal is to build a recommendation system based on historical user ratings from the GoodReads dataset.
 All the data can be found: [here](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home).

-From the review, book, and interaction data we derive 3 main mamtrices (see Preprocessing for exact implementation).
+From the review, book, and interaction data we derive 3 main matrices (see Preprocessing for exact implementation).

 * Book Data: This BxT matrix shows the number of people that gave a book i, tag j.

 * Review Data: A TF_IDF matrix of the top 10 reviews for each book

-* Interaction Data: The most crticial one.
+* Interaction Data: The most critical one.
 This UxB matrix shows the rating user i gave to book j.
 While Goodreads does not allow 0 ratings, we set 0 ratings to 0.5 to make storage easier.

-All 3 matrices are enormous, hundreds of thousands of rows and columns so traditional storage is infeasibale and wasteful since data is sparse.
-So we use sparse matrices to mantain these.
+All 3 matrices are enormous, hundreds of thousands of rows and columns so traditional storage is infeasible and wasteful since data is sparse.
+So we use sparse matrices to maintain these.

 ## Collab Filtering